mit-nlp/MITIE/README.md

 ### Using MITIE from R

 MITIE can be installed as an R package.
-See the [README](tools/R-binding/README.md) for details.
+See the [README](tools/R-binding) for more details.

 ### Using MITIE from a C program